PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-05-27-wordpress-and-supply-chain.md

 Thing is, WordPress by itself is actually quite secure.
 The source of vulnerabilites is the plugins, and the top two reasons are

-- There are a lot of them.
+- There is a lot of them.
 Some are well written and maintained, others not quite.
 People building websites look for plugins based on which task they are trying to solve and feedback.
 This feedback most of the time is about how